SFDO-Tooling/CumulusCI/docs/get_started.md

 $ sfdx force:source:retrieve -n package_name /path/to/project/
 ```

-That\'s it!
+That's it!
 You now have all of the metadata you care about in a single
 Git repository configured for use with CumulusCI.
 At this point [add
 your repo to GitHub](#add-your-repo-to-github), or perhaps begin to
 `Configure CumulusCI <config>`{.interpreted-text role="doc"}.